TobikoData/sqlmesh/docs/quick_start.md

 7   7        1  2020-01-07
 ```

-Notice that the production table doesn't have new_column.
+Notice that the production table does not have new_column.

-### Apply to Prod
+### Apply changes to prod
 Now that you've tested your changes in dev, it's time to move this change to prod.
 Run `sqlmesh plan` to plan and apply your changes to the prod environment.

 ```